MicrosoftDocs/dynamics-365-fraud-protection/content/promo-code-redemption-error.md

 # Troubleshoot promotion code redemption error

-This topic provides troubleshooting guidance for when a global administrator encounters an error when attempting to redeem a Microsoft Dynamics 365 Fraud Protection promotion code. because company policy blocks it.
+This topic provides troubleshooting guidance for when a global administrator encounters an error when attempting to redeem a Microsoft Dynamics 365 Fraud Protection promotion code.

 ## Trial account blocked by company policy